mingfan321/POCCO/README.md

 # POCCO
-Code for the paper “Preference-Driven Multi-Objective Combinatorial Optimization with Conditional Computation”, accepted at NeurIPS 2025.
+This repository contains the official implementation of the paper “Preference-Driven Multi-Objective Combinatorial Optimization with Conditional Computation”, accepted at NeurIPS 2025.
+Code will be released soon.